 - Walnut: another dried fruit that even today is at wedding nights in a lot of communities, as well as various Chinese desserts.

-- Pepper: it is foolproof and fast aphrodisiac.
+- Pepper: it’s a foolproof and fast aphrodisiac.
 Don’t fail to make a dinner that includes it, as well as tomatoes.
-Remember that it is for stomachs that aren’t sensitive because if they are, it will cause a completely different effect and you could ruin your evening.
+Remember that it’s for stomachs that aren’t sensitive because if they are, it will cause a completely different effect and you could ruin your evening.